HMS Saumarez (G12)

 HMS Saumarez was an S-class destroyer of the Royal Navy, completed on 1 July 1943.
 As a flotilla leader, her standard displacement was 20 tons heavier than other ships of her class.
 She continued the tradition of flotilla leaders being named after prominent British seamen, in her case Vice-Admiral James Saumarez, 1st Baron de Saumarez of the late 18th and early 19th centuries.

+World War II

 Arctic convoys

 After working up, the Saumarez was allocated to the 3rd Destroyer Flotilla, Home Fleet, and shortly after to the 23rd Destroyer Flotilla, working with the Arctic convoys.
 She was one of the escorts which sailed from Seyðisfjörður, Iceland on 23 October, taking with them five Russian minesweepers and six Russian motor launches, to bring back from the Kola Inlet thirteen ships which had been there since the Spring.
 The convoy (RA 54A) sailed from Arkhangelsk on 1 November and arrived in United Kingdom ports on 13 and 14 November without loss, although it had been delayed by thick fog.
 Saumarez escorted an outgoing Arctic convoy shortly afterwards, which also arrived without loss or damage.